 The most extensive training on social and communication skills in preparation for group work came from the SPRinG project (e.g., Blatchford, Kutnick, Baines, & Galton, 2003), where teachers sequentially taught children trust skills, communication skills, and social problem-solving skills over a year-long period.
 Eventually, teachers integrated all the skill training into their daily curriculum to promote social relationships among children.
-Less extensive, but still substantial, training was provided by Webb and Farivar (1994) in prosocial behavior, communication skills, and helping skills and completed group process sheets to check whether they carried out the skills.
-Similarly, Gillies and Ashman (1996) asked teachers to provide two 45-min collaborative-skills training sessions to students, where teachers first taught small-group procedures, encouraged children to identify the behavior that would facilitate participation, and asked children to actually practice what they learned and make charts of the skills that they believed had promoted group collaboration.
+Less extensive, but still substantial, training was provided by Webb and Farivar (1994) in prosocial behavior, communication skills, and helping skills, where not only did the teacher introduce group norms, but the class made charts of social skills and completed group process sheets to check whether they carried out the skills.
+Similarly, Gillies and Ashman (1996) asked teachers to provide two 45-min collaborative-skills training sessions to students, where teachers first taught smallgroup procedures, encouraged children to identify the behavior that would facilitate participation, and asked children to actually practice what they learned and make charts of the skills that they believed had promoted group collaboration.